sap-tutorials/Tutorials/tutorials/cp-workflow-add-usertask/cp-workflow-add-usertask.md

     ![Add Subject](add-subject.png)

 6. Under **Recipients**, define who will receive the task.
-Enter your user ID exactly as displayed in the **User Information** popup of your subaccount in the SAP Cloud Platform cockpit.
+Enter your user ID exactly as displayed in the user info.
     > The field is case sensitive.

 7. Under **User Interface**, enter dummy entries ( **`test`** ) for the application and component names of the SAPUI component, which displays the task in the inbox.